CloudifySource/cloudify-cloud-drivers/ec2-ubuntu/README.md

 }
 </code></pre>

-* Place your key file (.pem file) in the upload directory of the cloud driver and update the relevant locations in the `ec2-ubuntu-cloud.groovy` file with the key file's namm
+* Place your key file (.pem file) in the upload directory of the cloud driver and update the relevant locations in the `ec2-ubuntu-cloud.groovy` file with the key file's name.

 * Bootstrap the cloud:
 <pre><code>